jesseduffield/lazygit/README.md

   <div>
     <img src="https://zenbu-marketing-portal-media-storage.s3.amazonaws.com/images/black-name-logo.svg" width="230" alt="Zenbu">
   </div>
-  <b>I co-founded Zenbu to help companies manage their SaaS subscriptions so they can save time and money.
+  <b>I (Jesse) co-founded Zenbu to save your company time and money by helping you manage its SaaS subscriptions.
 Check it out!</b>
 </a>
 <br>